rkirkbride13/tech-tests/till/readme.md

 ### Improvements:

 - Add functionality to take payment and calculate correct change.
-- Add functionality to handle discounts - in this example, a 5% discount on orders over $50, and a 10% muffin discount.
+- Add functionality to handle discounts - e.g a 5% discount on orders over $50, and a 10% muffin discount.